Redocly/redocly-cli/.changeset/short-panthers-smoke.md

 "@redocly/cli": minor
 ---

-Added the `eject` and `translations` commands for use with the new Reunite-hosted product family.
+Added the `eject` and `translate` commands for use with the new Reunite-hosted product family.